What do we mean by a great Software Testing team?

 The positive attitude of lead will energies team – This is quoted from experience working for one of a great test team.
 If the leader complains about long working hours or insisting the team members to work with a schedule which is impossible to meet, your team will reflect your attitude.

-He/She is a true leader who in spite of unreasonable schedule instills the confidence among team members to believe in their abilities and at the same time working in the background on his part to justify his team members effort working on unreasonable schedule but bring an extension to this schedule to make his team members job simply.
+He/She is a true leader who in spite of unreasonable schedule instills the confidence among team members to believe in their abilities and at the same time working in the background to justify his team members effort working on unreasonable schedule but bring an extension to this schedule to make his team members job simply.

 Everyone likes to be recognized for his/her work.
 When an individual is awarded for his/her work, the responsibility of team lead should bring the reason for individual recognition in front of others.